ucb-bar/chipyard/docs/Advanced-Concepts/Chip-Communication.rst

 Once the commands are converted to serialized TileLink, then they can be sent over some medium to the DUT (like an FMC cable or a set of wires connecting FPGA outputs to the DUT board).
 Similar to simulation, if the chip requests offchip memory, it can then send the transaction back over the serial-link.
-Then the request can be serviced by the channel of FPGA DRAM.
+Then the request can be serviced by the FPGA DRAM.
 The following image shows this flow:

 .. image:: ../_static/images/chip-bringup.png